thelastemointheworld10/baizel-0/README.md

 Copy all .dll files

-Paste them into your executable's output directory
+Paste them into your executable's output directory (Untitled/redist-Platform-Configuration by default)